 CBN also occurs in trace amounts in cannabis plants and has weak pyschoactive affects.
 CBN acts as a sleep aid, helps control pain, and also slows inflammation.

 As a medical cannabis patient, it is imperative to understand the cannabinoid profiles of different strains to determine which medicine is most effective at treating specific conditions or symptoms.
 It should be noted that cannabis plants from the same harvest can have different cannabinoid profiles.
 In fact, even flowers taken from the same plant can yield different results.
-Therefore, it is important for a laboratory to ensure that homogeneous sample has been collected for testing.
+Therefore, it is important for a laboratory to ensure that a homogeneous sample has been collected for testing.
 This is the only way to obtain an accurate profile for a particular harvest.